 The loss of a loved one is a difficult time for most of us.
 Is it possible to deal with the loss of your loved one in such a way that does not create a load of stress for you or the soul that has departed?
 Since my awakening, I have experienced the death of several loved ones.
-Not only I remain peaceful – despite letting my emotions out – I make other relatives at peace as well.
+Not only do I remain peaceful – despite letting my emotions out – I help other relatives to be at peace as well.
 This approach is quite different from the usual tips you will read in articles on coping with grief after the death of a loved one.

 In my new, logical, and spiritual (non-religious) approach, not only you can get over your grief fast, but you may also get enlightened.

 Note: Open-mindedness and common sense is a requirement to read this article.

 What Is Meant by The Loss of a Loved One?

 The death of a loved one is a terrible thing, according to the Conceptual World.
 It conveniently downloads this negative concept about death into your Acquired Self as a part of growing up in a society.